ghiscoding/Angular-Slickgrid/README.md

 [Angular-Slickgrid on NPM](https://www.npmjs.com/package/angular-slickgrid)

 ### Demo page
-`Angular-Slickgrid` works with `Bootstrap 4` and even latest `Bootstrap 5` version, you can see a demo of each one below.
-There are also 2 new styling Themes, Material & Salesforce are also available and you could also use SVG icons if so take a look at the [Wiki - SVG Icons](https://github.com/ghiscoding/Angular-Slickgrid/wiki/SVG-Icons)
+`Angular-Slickgrid` works with all `Bootstrap` versions, you can see a demo of each one below.
+There are also 2 new styling Themes, Material & Salesforce which are also available.
+You can also use different SVG icons, you may want to look at the [Wiki - SVG Icons](https://github.com/ghiscoding/Angular-Slickgrid/wiki/SVG-Icons)
 - [Bootstrap 5 demo](https://ghiscoding.github.io/Angular-Slickgrid) / [examples repo](https://github.com/ghiscoding/angular-slickgrid-demos/tree/master/bootstrap5-demo-with-translate)
 - [Bootstrap 4 demo](https://ghiscoding.github.io/angular-slickgrid-demos) / [examples repo](https://github.com/ghiscoding/angular-slickgrid-demos/tree/master/bootstrap4-demo-with-translate)